tompidev/booty-dark-admin-plugin/README.md

 **After successfully upload...**

 To using the plugin you have to activate it on the ***Settings / Plugins*** page on admin area of your website

+After activation your system will be checked.
+If all requirements are met (Bludit version, PHP version and BDA them is installed), you can activate the theme and use the plugin.

 ------